FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

     - Timestamp
     - Date and time of Audit Board's submission of their interpretation to the RLA Tool

-+ Error inflation factor
-m_gamma

-  * - Column Name
-    - Data Type
-    - Meaning
-  * - max_gamma
-    - Number
-    - Largest value of gamma used for any contest
-  * - min_gamma
-    - Number
-    - Smallest value of gamma used for any contest

 Other export files are the same as the files available via the GUI interface,